Jurager/teams/README.md

 $team->group(string $name)->detachUser(Collection|Model $user);
 ```

+### Group Permissions

-You can work with permissions within a group using the following methods
+You can manage permissions within a group using the following methods:

 ```php
 // Add an ability for user to action on certain model within team group, if permission is not found, will create a new one